enginsancak/rag_chatbot_groq-api/README.md

 3. Query Processing → Context Retrieval
 4. Asynchronous LLM Processing → Streaming Response

+## 🔮 Future Improvements
+**Vector Database:** Replacing InMemoryVectorStore with vector databases like FAISS or Qdrant enables faster and more scalable searches on larger datasets.
+These systems store precomputed indexes as files, allowing retrieval without the need for recalculation.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.